lnfnunes/WFH-excuses/README.md

 # WFH-excuses
-Work from Home excuses generator
+Working from Home excuses generator

 > Funny excuse genrator to use when you have to Work From Home (#WFH).